African American Historic Sites in Deerfield, Massachusetts

 Deerfield and the Poctumtuck Valley Memorial Association

-Located two hours west of Boston, the town of Old Deerfield, Massachusetts, has one of the best-documented and preserved histories in the nation.
+Located two hours west of Boston, the town of Deerfield, Massachusetts, has one of the best-documented and preserved histories in the nation.
 The Pocumtuck Valley Memorial Association (PVMA) was founded in 1870 with the goal of “memorializing” the past through monuments, public commemorations, and written histories.
 It collects and preserves the bulk of known primary sources documenting Deerfield’s past.

 This information builds on research first undertaken by the PVMA African American Monument Committee, formed in 2005, to give greater visibility to Deerfield’s African American presence and experience.
 Representatives of Memorial Hall Museum, Historic Deerfield, Inc., schools, and the community, as well as scholar advisors, served on the Monument Committee.

-Remembering the History of Deerfield Slavery
+Remembering the History of Slavery in Deerfield, Massachusetts

 A Web of Community